 4. Your inventory turns over slowly.
 Amazon has long-term storage fees that scale quickly.
 The company even suggests that you set up automated inventory removal to avoid these high costs.
 Not every business can afford that, and it doesn’t make sense for expensive products that have slow sales cycles.

 If you only need to make a few sales per month or quarter to keep the lights on and the ship sailing smoothly, consider using FBM and finding a fulfillment partner that doesn’t charge high long-term fees and is willing to work with lower sales volumes.
 This is a smart option for things like custom furniture where you can’t generate high volumes of an SKU.

 5. There’s a new fulfillment trend you want to try.
 The last reason to consider is if you have a current fulfillment location and you want to leverage it for a current trend.
-A big one in 2021 and 2022 is the ability for customers to buy online and then drive to a physical location for pickup.
+A big one in 2023 is the ability for customers to buy online and then drive to a physical location for pickup.
 You can not only do this for a storefront but also at a manufacturing or fulfillment location if you’re regionally popular.

 If you have a favorite local beer, they’re probably using a version of this to get you to drive to a taproom or brewery to sample and buy—and you can probably order online ahead of time.

 Amazon’s Fulfilled by Merchant accounts are a reliable, useful option for companies that need to control their own fulfillment and customer relationships.
 At the end of the day, you’ll know FBM makes sense if switching to it provides you the mix of cost-savings and customer engagement control you need to maintain or increase your current sales volume.